 Many studies suggest elder abuse and neglect is a problem much larger than statistics indicate, because elderly people are afraid to report the offender.
 One study concluded between 7 and 10 percent of elderly people had been physically abused by a caregiver in the previous year.

-If you suspect your relative has suffered an injury as the result of nursing home abuse or neglect, don’t wait to get help.
+If you suspect your relative has suffered a nursing home injury as the result of nursing home abuse or neglect, don’t wait to get help.
 Call us today at 1-844-629-8594.

 Families might be surprised to learn that a number of nursing homes in Tennessee have been fined repeatedly for health and safety violations.

 According to the past three years of inspection reports from the U.S. Centers for Medicare and Medicaid Services, only two of 320 Tennessee nursing homes inspected had no deficiencies.
 Some violations inspectors found were:

 - Failure to administer medication, or stealing medication from patients

 - Failure to reposition patients regularly, resulting in pressure ulcers

 - Mishandling patients in a way that caused injury